gazebosim/gz-sim/tutorials/test_fixture.md

 \page test_fixture Test fixture

-Ignition Gazebo can be used to run scripted simulations so that it's convenient to run automated tests for robot applications.
-This tutorial will go over the process of writing automated tests using Ignition Gazebo so that they can be run using Continuous Integration (CI).
+Gazebo can be used to run scripted simulations so that it's convenient to run automated tests for robot applications.
+This tutorial will go over the process of writing automated tests using Gazebo so that they can be run using Continuous Integration (CI).

 ## Example setup